A brief history of quantum vs classical computational advantage: Quantum advantage experiments

 Experimentally, quantum computers are noisy.
 To ensure the device is producing signal instead of pure noise in the experiment, a metric known as the (linear) cross entropy benchmark (XEB) fidelity is computed.
 Letting $z_i \in \{0, 1\}^n$ be the sampled bitstrings from the device, the (linear) XEB fidelity is

 where $n$ is the number of qubits and $p(z_i)$ is the probability of sampling bitstring $z_i$.
 On a perfect (noiseless) quantum computer, $\mathcal{F}_{\text{XEB}} = 1$ for random circuits following the Porter-Thomas (exponential) distribution.
 On a completely noisy quantum computer which causes the output distribution to be completely flat, $\mathcal{F}_{\text{XEB}} = 0$.
 Thus $0 \le \mathcal{F}_{\text{XEB}} \le 1$, and the value of the fidelity gives an estimate to the quality of the quantum computer.
 Note importantly that $p(z_i)$ must be computed classically, thus $\mathcal{F}_\text{XEB}$ is intractable to evaluate in the supremacy or beyond-classical regime and must be estimated.
 As noted, the the authors of~\cite{Arute_Arya_Babbush_Bacon_Bardin_Barends_Biswas_Boixo_Brandao_Buell_} estimate an XEB fidelity of $\mathcal{F}_{\text{XEB}} = 0.002$.
 This estimate is done by evaluating the fidelity for small circuits which can be classically simulated, as well as evaluating the fidelity of large circuits that are modified to be easy to classically simulate, e.g. by removing some or all two-qubit gates across a bipartition of the circuit.
+A key reason why linear cross entropy was chosen is because it tracks fidelity in certain regimes and because it can be computed efficiently from samples whereas other metrics like fidelity cannot~\cite{Ware_Deshpande_Hangleiter_Niroula_Fefferman_Gorshkov_Gullans_2023}.

 Although the random circuit sampling problem is classically hard and quantumly easy, it is not something (obviously) useful since the samples are drawn from random quantum dynamics.
 However, the idea to use the random circuit sampling to generate \textit{certified} randomness quickly emerged and is being formalized~\cite{Bassirian_Bouland_Fefferman_Gunn_Tal_2021, Aaronson_Hung_2023}.
 Thus, although not originally designed for this purpose, the random circuit sampling problem may have applications in certified random number generation.